alshedivat/al-folio/reading/reading_list.md

 ### Film
 Movies
 - *Oppenheimer* -- the most powerful film I have experienced.
 More horrific than any horror movie I have watched.
-Exploration of the utter contradiction of man and God, of violence and peace, of necessity and freedom -- of the atomic bomb, and the man that was Oppenheimer.
+Exploration of the utter contradiction of man and God, of violence and peace, of necessity and freedom -- of the atomic bomb and Oppenheimer.
 - *Summer of '85* -- a more sensitive and textually self-aware *Call Me By Your Name*
 - *Brokeback Mountain* -- a classic masterpiece of environmental cinematography and queer film
 - *La La Land* -- beautiful cinematography and play with destiny and time